CraftTweaker/CraftTweaker-Documentation/docs/Mods/CompatSkills/Requirements/Requirement_Types/Advancements.md

 # Advancements:
-Advancements is one of the original requirement types supported in Skillable (Original Mod) and has now been improved in the code to be more relyable for gating.
+Advancements is one of the original requirement types supported in Skillable (Original Mod) and has now been improved in the code to be more reliable for gating.
-The Advancement Syntax is as followS:
+The Advancement Syntax is as follows:
 ```
 Example:
 adv|ResourceLocation